 Bagá ⭐

 Pedro Sánchez’s extensive experience in renowned kitchens is no secret.
-His years at Casa Antonio, the Relais Chateau Chateau de Bagnols, Martín Berasategui’s restaurant or the Tragabuches restaurant in Ronda, managed by Dani García, are treasured by him.
-It is in Bagá where he configures his cuisine, a culinary treasure that alludes to the olive blossom and in which the client will find a wide variety of ways to “Feel Jaén”.
+He is treasured by his years at Casa Antonio, the Relais Chateau Chateau de Bagnols, Martín Berasategui’s restaurant or the Tragabuches restaurant in Ronda run by Dani García.

 Chef: Pedro Sánchez.